Frequently Asked Questions (FAQ)

 What speed is considered a crime?expand_more

 Exceeding the limit by more than 60 km/h on urban roads or by more than 80 km/h on interurban roads is a road-safety crime (Art.
-379.1 CP), with prison or fine and community service, plus licence withdrawal.
+379.1 CP), punished with prison, a fine or community service and, in any event, licence withdrawal.

 What happens if I flee after an accident?expand_more